Letters of Athol Cluny McPherson, April - August 1915 - Part 12

 xxxxx Wednesday 28th July

-My Dearest Jean
+My Dearest Jack

 I think it is about your turn for a letter this time, seeing you write

-the same as usual here
+the same as usual here [[?]]

-we [[?]] but ^the
+we return but ^the first [[?]]

 the number [[?]]

-done day & ni
+done day & ni [[?]]

-nearly all &
+nearly all [[?]]

-he was telling me his father had been ill & said he was very much
+he was telling me his Father had been ill & said he was very much

 worried about him at the time, I couldnt help thinking of his Mother